 There are several events to keep track of over the coming weeks that will influence crypto prices:

 - Rising yields have mechanically increased the probability of a recession within the next 12 months to 80%.

-- Inflation remains at the forefront of investors’ minds, with data coming in hotter than expected for September.
+- Inflation remains at the forefront of investors’ minds, with data cooling but still elevated.